Green electricity, coffee grounds and future wind

 From classrooms to the climate summit: sustainability is the word on everyone's lips.
 We're talking about it as well.
 But actions speak louder than words..
 In this article you'll learn what action we are taking to promote the sustainable use of resources.

 For years we have been working on reducing our energy consumption, using less packaging materials in production, and exploring every available option to see if and how we can make our production more environmentally friendly.
-As a member of the Rainforest Alliance, we also support the sustainable use of resources in the countries where our coffee is grown.
-But what specific measures are we taking?
+We also promote more sustainable land management practices to protect forests, biodiversity, and natural resources through the sourcing of Rainforest Alliance Certified coffee.
+But what specific measures do we actually take?

 Saving energy and packaging materials for Emmi CAFFÈ LATTE

-Have you ever noticed the label with the frog that appears on every Emmi CAFFÈ LATTE cup?
-This is the Rainforest Alliance logo.
-The organisation is committed to social and economic standards in sustainable agriculture.
+Have you ever noticed the seal with the frog that appears on every Emmi CAFFÈ LATTE cup?
+This is the Rainforest Alliance seal.
+The organisation is committed to social and economic standards in more sustainable agriculture.

 Its goals include the following: protect biodiversity, pay fair wages, conserve forest reserves, use natural resources wisely and promote social and cultural development in local communities.
 100% of our coffee comes from coffee farms certified by the Rainforest Alliance.